LtSRvan/WD-14-TF-Tagger/README.md

 # WD-14-TF-Tagger

-This repository is a batch tagger adapted from the hugginface space that works using the Tensorflow models made by SmilingWolf support for **Convnextv2**, **Convnext_tagger_v2**, **Swinv2** and **ViTv2**.
+This repository is a batch tagger adapted from the hugginface space that works using the Tensorflow models made by SmilingWolf.
+Support for **ConvNext**, **ConvNextV2**, **SwinV2** and **ViTv2**.
 It will generate a txt file with the same name of the image with the prediction results inside.

 It can be run on both GPU and CPU.